Kulak: Human impact

-From 1929–1933, the grain quotas were artificially heightened.
+From 1929 to 1933, the grain quotas were artificially heightened.
 Peasants attempted to hide the grain and bury it.
 According to historian Robert Conquest, every brigade was equipped with a long iron bar which it would use to probe the ground for grain caches and peasants who did not show signs of starvation were especially suspected of hiding food.
 Conquest states: "When the snow melted true starvation began.
 People had swollen faces and legs and stomachs.
 They could not contain their urine...
 And now they ate anything at all.
 They caught mice, rats, sparrows, ants, earthworms.
 They ground up bones into flour, and did the same with leather and shoe soles ... ."

 The party activists who helped the State Political Directorate (the secret police) with arrests and deportations were, in the words of Vasily Grossman, "all people who knew one another well, and knew their victims, but in carrying out this task they became dazed, stupefied."
 Grossman commented: "They would threaten people with guns, as if they were under a spell, calling small children 'kulak bastards,' screaming 'bloodsuckers!' ...
 They had sold themselves on the idea that so-called 'kulaks' were pariahs, untouchables, vermin.
-They would not sit down at a 'parasite's' table; the 'kulak' child was loathsome, the young 'kulak' girl was lower than a louse."
+They would not sit down at a 'parasite's' table; the 'kulak' child was loathsome, the young kulak' girl was lower than a louse."
 Party activists brutalizing the starving villagers fell into cognitive dissonance, rationalizing their actions through ideology.
 Lev Kopelev, who later became a Soviet dissident, explained: "It was excruciating to see and hear all of this.
 And even worse to take part in it. ...
 And I persuaded myself, explained to myself.
 I mustn't give in to debilitating pity.
 We were realizing historical necessity.
 We were performing our revolutionary duty.
 We were obtaining grain for the socialist fatherland.
 For the Five-Year Plan."